igoogolx/lux-docs/docs/configuration/mode.md

       the system setting with the local address.
     * Not all applications support it.
 Normally, browsers will use the setting automatically.

+* Mixed
+    * Enable Tun and System Proxy at the same time.
+It is recommended.